jundalisay/superb/content/en/research/einstein/relativity/section-21.md

 <!-- But no person whose mode of thought is logical can rest satisfied with this condition of things.
 He asks=  -->

-<b>But why are relativistic viewpoints more important* than non-relativistic viewpoints?</b> <!-- reference-bodies (or their states of motion) given priority over other reference-bodies (or their states of motion) -->
+**But why are relativistic viewpoints more important than non-relativistic viewpoints?** * <!-- reference-bodies (or their states of motion) given priority over other reference-bodies (or their states of motion) -->

 ![Einstein Con-man](/avatars/einbla.png)

-> *Superphysics Note=  No, they are not more important or have more priority to Nature.
+> *Superphysics Note: No, they are not more important or have more priority to Nature.
 All reference-bodies or viewpoints are of equal importance!

 A gas range has two identical pots with water.
 Steam is being emitted continuously from Pot A which is on a flame, but not from Pot B which has no flame. <!-- I am surprised at this, even if I have never seen either a gas range or a pan before.
 But if I now notice a luminous something of bluish colour under the first pan but not under the other, I cease to be astonished, even if I have never before seen a gas flame.  --> I can see that the flame causes steam.
 If both have no flame but Pot A still gives steam, then I will be puzzled.